Cheerful Bullpen

 Pub in Portland, Oregon, U.S.

 Cheerful Bullpen is a pub in Portland, Oregon, United States.
+Established in 1948, the restaurant operates in southwest Portland's Goose Hollow neighborhood.

 Description

 Cheerful Bullpen is a pub in southwest Portland's Goose Hollow neighborhood, across from Providence Park.
 Thrillist describes Cheerful Bullpen as "a cozy sports bar that's one of the best places in Portland to watch a soccer match", and a "no-frills sports bar and the OG home of the Timbers Army, with a mural outside depicting the city's sports history".
 The pub has 21 television screens, as of 2011.
 According to Eater Portlands Erin DeJesus, "the bar embraces NFL all the time, with a recurring Monday Night Football bingo game".
 Cheerful Bullpen is the home Portland bar for the Buffalo Bills.